aragon/docs/src/court/README.md

     - **Ruling:** Ruling number proposed by the appealer
 - **Authentication:** Open.
 Implicitly, only accounts that have open an ERC20 allowance with an amount of at least the required appeal collateral to the `DisputeManager` module can call this function
 - **Pre-flight checks:**
-    - Ensure that the Protocol term is up-to-date.
+    - Ensure that the Court term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure a dispute object with that ID exists
     - Ensure an adjudication round object with that ID exists for the given dispute
     - Ensure that the adjudication round can be appealed
     - Ensure that the given ruling is different from the one already decided by the drafted guardians
     - Ensure that the given ruling is either refused or one of the possible rulings supported by the `DisputeManager` module
 - **State transitions:**
-    - Update current Protocol term if needed
+    - Update current Court term if needed
     - Create a new appeal object tracking the address and proposed ruling of the appealer
-    - Pull the required appeal collateral from the sender to be deposited in the `Treasury` module, calculating it based on the Protocol configuration when the dispute was created, revert if the ERC20-transfer wasn't successful
+    - Pull the required appeal collateral from the sender to be deposited in the `Treasury` module, calculating it based on the Court configuration when the dispute was created, revert if the ERC20-transfer wasn't successful

-#### 4.3.6.
-Confirm appeal
+#### Confirm appeal

 - **Actor:** External entity not in favor of the ruling proposed by a previously submitted appeal
 - **Inputs:**